mikaelri/Budgeting-Application-Project/README.md

 1. User can log in and out and create a new user account
 2. User can view a list of own individual budgets after logging in (only if at least one exists)
 3. User can select which budgets to view and/or modify from the list of budgets
-4. User can create a new budget and at the same time add already new income or expenses, category and message
+4. User can create a new budget and add a name for it
-5. ~~User can view the net result of the selected budget~~
-6. ~~User can continously add income and expense transactions to the budget with a message and category~~
+5. User can continously add income and expense transactions to selected budget with a message and category
+6. ~~User can view the net result of the selected budget~~
 7. ~~User can leave comments to selected budgets~~
 8.  ~~User can search income and expenses related to specific category (i.e. Salary or Rent)~~
 9.  ~~Admin user can delete existing user accounts and add new admin users~~
 10. ~~Admin user can see a list of user accounts~~

 ***Database tables***

-- **Database tables 1,2,3,4, 5are implemented to schema.sql**
-- **Database tables 6 is not yet implemented to schema.sql**

-1. Users
+1. users
-2. Budgets for the users
+2. budgets for the users
-3. Transactions
+3. transactions
-4. results (income - expense)
+4. results
-5. Individual comments for budgets
+5. comments
-6. ~~Transactions based on category (See criterias above)~~

 ***Installing instructions / how to test the app locally***
 ```